fiolj/sparta/docs/source/dump_image.rst

 hide any grid cells (or fractions of a grid cell) that are inside the surface.

+Only surface elements in a surface group can be drawn using the :ref:`dump_modify surfgroup<dump-modify>` command.
 The :ref:`dump_modify region<dump-modify>` command does not apply to surface element drawing.

 If *one* is specified for the *color* setting, then the color of every surface element is drawn with the color specified by the :ref:`dump_modify scolor<dump-modify>` keyword, which is gray by default.